Protecting Local Drinking Water

 Thanks to the City of Manchester, the Maquoketa River Watershed Management Authority in 2020 received the 'gift' of a team of University of Iowa students to help us with our Watershed Management Plan.
 Phase I of the plan was completed in May 2021.
 See the MR WMA Phase I plan and other details here: https://iisc.uiowa.edu/maquoketa-river-watershed-management-plan.

 We enjoyed our experience SO MUCH with the students, faculty and staff we included the request for funds to continue to work with the University in our grant proposal to the Iowa DNR.
-Work on Phase II of our Watershed Management Plan (WMP) will commence in the fall of 2021, providing a closer look at our subwatershed areas.
-Anticipated completion date of the WMP is in 2022.
-As a part of our partnership with IISC, the MR WMA will have the capacity for several projects in addition to Phase II of the WMP.
-Updates on project opportunities for our member counties and communities will be posted here as they become available.
+Work on Phase II of our Watershed Management Plan (WMP) started fall of 2021 and will focus on subwatershed areas.
+Anticipated completion date of Phase II is mid-2022.
+As a part of our partnership with IISC, the MR WMA has the capacity to work with more than 100 University of Iowa faculty and students on several additional planning projects.